MTStevensW/bootstrap-duration-picker/README.md

 $('.duration-picker').durationPicker({
     lang: 'en', // ISO code of the language, default is EN.
-    showDays: true, // defines whether to show days or not.
+    showDays: false, // defines whether to show days or not.
+Default is false
+    showSeconds: true, // defines whether to show seconds or not.
 Default is true
-    showSeconds: false // defines whether to show seconds or not.
-Default is false
+    showMilliseconds: true, // defines wether to show milliseconds.
+Default is true
     checkRanges: false, // defines a maximum range that will accept the picker.
     // If the value is larger applies that maximum range.
 Default is false
 	totalMax: 31556952000, // Only applies if checkRanges is true.
 Default maximum range is 1 year in ms.